 Search our Physician Database to find the one that is right for you.

-Located on the second and third floors of North Mississippi Medical Center's East Tower, the Heart Institute provides inpatient and outpatient cardiovascular services to improve heart health for area residents.
+Located on the second and third floors of NMMC's East Tower, the Heart & Vascular Institute provides inpatient and outpatient cardiovascular services.

-The Heart Institute includes nursing units on 2 West and 2 Central, and Telemetry beds which are located throughout the hospital.
+The Heart & Vascular Institute includes nursing units on 2 West and 2 Central, and Telemetry beds which are located throughout the hospital.

-2 West is an inpatient medical cardiology unit including 28 beds.
-Patients recovering from a heart attack, heart cath procedures, congestive heart failure and other invasive and non-invasive studies are recovered on this unit.
+2 West is an inpatient medical cardiology unit.
+Patients recovering from a heart attack, heart cath procedures, vascular procedures, congestive heart failure and other invasive and non-invasive studies are recovered on this unit.

 2 Central is an inpatient cardiac surgery unit including 16 beds.
 Patients recovering from open heart surgery, heart valve surgery and other invasive cardiac procedures are recovered on this unit.

 NMMC offers a state-of-the-art Centralized Monitoring System for patients needing constant heart rhythm monitoring.
 The system is staffed by highly-trained monitor technicians.

 NMMC's 50-bed Critical Care Unit provides specialized intensive care to patients during critical stages of their hospital stay.

 The Cardiac Outpatient Unit is a 25-bed short-stay outpatient unit for patients having a heart cath.
 Outpatients are admitted to this unit prior to their heart cath for pre-operative care.
 After the heart cath, most patients will recover in the Cardiac Observation Unit prior to discharge.
 Patients needing additional recovery will be admitted to an inpatient unit.

 Cardiac catheterization is used to gather information on the valves, chambers and arteries, as well as the heart's structure and function.
 This procedure can show a physician the precise location of a blockage or defect.
 Invasive procedures can be performed with special balloon catheters and stents to open blockages in the arteries supplying blood to the heart.
 NMMC was among the first hospitals in the nation to offer drug-eluting stents to reduce the rate of re-blockage.